charleennewland/blog/maturity_model.md

 In Level 4; There is a documented policy expressing a commitment to excellence, supported by proper training to ensure alignment

-In Level 5; These principles shape daily operations, with clear evidence of leadership commitment to this policy with regular assessments effectiveness
+In Level 5; These principles shape daily operations, with evident leadership commitment and regular assessments of effectiveness

 This maturity model helps organizations aim for: